a Syllabus - CEE 240 GIS in Engineering

 Grading Criteria

-5. Your cumulative grade will be posted on the 'Latest Grade' page in the class website as soon as the grading is done per assignment/exam, and you can check your latest grade anytime.
+6. Your cumulative grade will be posted on the latest grade page in class website as soon as the grading is done per assignment/exam.

 Attendance Policy

-Due to the nature of compressed summer class & closely knitted course topics, any absence will definitely have a *VERY* negative effect on the student's learning curve and overall performance.
+Due to the nature of closely knitted course topics, any absence will definitely have a *VERY* negative effect on the student's learning curve and overall performance.

 Course Timeline